English | Français

 By: Hervé Lancelin

-Category: Art review
+Category: Art Critique

 Reading time: 4 minutes

-But make no mistake, this is not just a technical feat.
-Singer plays with the codes of contemporary art like a cat with a dead mouse.
-Her early works, notably in the exhibition The Artists at the Kraupa-Tuskany Zeidler gallery in 2013, are a biting satire of the art world.
-She depicts robot-artists in stereotypical situations: studio visits, meetings with collectors, artistic performances.
-It’s Bertolt Brecht meets Black Mirror, a critical distancing that makes the guardians of contemporary art grit their teeth.
+But make no mistake, this is not a mere technical feat.
+Singer plays with contemporary art codes like a cat with a dead mouse.
+Her early works, notably in the exhibition “The Artists” at the Kraupa-Tuskany Zeidler gallery in 2013, are a biting satire of the art world.
+She stages artist-robots in stereotypical situations: studio visits, meetings with collectors, artistic performances.
+It’s Bertolt Brecht meeting Black Mirror, a critical distancing that makes the guardians of the contemporary art temple grind their teeth.

-The second hallmark of her work is her complex relationship with art history.
-Singer engages with historical avant-gardes—Constructivism, Futurism, Cubism—but not as a respectful student.
-She cannibalizes, digests, and regurgitates them in a completely new visual language.
-Take, for example, her reappropriation of Naum Gabo’s Head of a Woman: she transforms it into a recurring motif, an interchangeable mask for her robotic characters.
-It’s an approach that would have made Clement Greenberg howl and Walter Benjamin smile.
+The second characteristic of her work is her complex relationship with art history.
+Singer dialogues with historical avant-gardes, Constructivism, Futurism, Cubism, but not as a respectful student.
+She cannibalizes, digests, and regurgitates them into a completely new visual language.
+Take for example her appropriation of Naum Gabo’s “Head of a Woman”: she transforms it into a recurring motif, an interchangeable mask for her robotic characters.
+This approach would have made Clement Greenberg howl and Walter Benjamin smile.

 In her practice, Singer uses the airbrush with maniacal precision, creating surfaces so smooth they become almost clinical.
 She pushes this logic even further with her Michelangelo ArtRobo machine, a computer-controlled airbrush system.
-It’s as if she seeks to eliminate any trace of the human hand while creating works profoundly human in their questioning.
+It’s as if she seeks to eliminate any trace of the human hand, while creating profoundly human works in their questioning.
 This apparent contradiction lies at the heart of her approach: using technology to explore the limits of humanity.

-Theodor Adorno would likely have seen Singer’s work as a perfect manifestation of his theory of “technique as ideology”.
-She uses the tools of the culture industry—3D software, automated airbrushes—to create works that critique that very industry.
-It’s an intellectual tour de force reminiscent of the best pages of Dialectic of Enlightenment.
+Theodor Adorno would probably have seen in Singer’s work a perfect manifestation of his theory of “technology as ideology.”
+She uses the tools of the cultural industry, 3D software, automated airbrushes, to create works that criticize the same industry.
+It’s an intellectual tour de force that recalls the best pages of the “Dialectic of Enlightenment.”

-Singer’s more recent works, notably those presented in Reality Ender at Hauser & Wirth, mark a significant evolution.
-She introduces autobiographical elements and reflects on collective trauma, particularly through her personal experience of September 11, 2001.
+Singer’s more recent works, especially those presented in “Reality Ender” at Hauser & Wirth, mark a significant evolution.
+She introduces autobiographical elements and reflections on collective trauma, notably through her personal experience of September 11, 2001.
 It’s as if Jean-François Lyotard met Don DeLillo in an East Village bar to discuss the end of grand narratives.

 Reference(s)